Finisterre universe: Nighthorses

 Nighthorses (so-called because of their jet-black coats) are the largest and most intelligent animals the colonists discovered.
 They are similar in stature to Earth horses, but are omnivorous, have three-toed hooves, are more intelligent than their Earth counterparts and are telepathic.
 Nighthorses will eat most things they can catch and kill, but failing that, grass and other vegetation.

 Cloud's Rider (U.S. hardcover edition).
 The cover artwork depicts a Nighthorse (Cloud) and his Rider (Danny Fisher).

 When humans first arrived on the planet, the wild nighthorses were immediately drawn to them because of the humans' unconscious sendings that were rich in images and emotion.
 Once a nighthorse has experienced such sendings, it becomes addicted to them and will not leave humans alone.
 Sifting through these human emotions, a nighthorse will eventually select the human whose sendings it likes best and will adopt him or her as its companion.
 It will follow this person around, and if he or she is in a village or town, it will remain close to the walls and "call" by flooding the person with images of itself for days and weeks on end until either that person relents and goes to the horse, or withdraws to the centre of the town (if this is possible) where sendings from the Wild generally do not reach.

-Those who answer a nighthorse's "call" become riders.
-Over a short period of time a relationship is formed that is mutually beneficial to both nighthorse and rider: the rider has transport and protection in the Wild (a nighthorse will protect its rider to the death), and the nighthorse receives the comforts of the rider camps in the villages, food, the rich emotional human sendings it craves, and "memory".
-On its own, a nighthorse does not have a good memory, but with a rider the ambient is filled with memories and the nighthorse can remember things!
+Those who respond to a nighthorse become riders.
+Over time, a relationship is formed between the nighthorse and rider: the rider receives transport and protection in the Wild, where a nighthorse defends its rider, while the nighthorse receives shelter in village camps, food, human interaction, and memory assistance.
+On its own, a nighthorse has a limited memory, but when paired with a rider, the nighthorse is able to recall information.

 The role of the nighthorse on Finisterre is pivotal: without them there would be no riders and without riders the human settlements would vanish.

 The range of a typical Finisterre creature's sending is "a stone's throw", but a "rogue" can send much further.
 A rogue is an animal that is sick or injured and pollutes the ambient with images of its distress.
 A nighthorse can also go rogue when it loses its rider and sends out desperate longings for companionship.
 Rogue nighthorses are a serious problem to humans on Finisterre because they can send their distress over entire valleys and this often spreads to other creatures like a contagion, making their behaviour unpredictable and dangerous.
 Humans are not immune to rogue sendings either.
 Riders and truck drivers have gone over cliff edges because a rogue horse has tricked them into seeing things that are not there.
 Rogue nighthorses have to be tracked down and destroyed.